 2. Customer Experience Management Tools

 The next bucket goes a step further into full-featured CEM tools.
 These tools are designed to give a detailed view into a customer’s experience across every touchpoint.
 Over 87% of customers say they think companies need to put more effort into cultivating a seamless experience.
-CEM platforms attempt to do this by aggregating data around the quality of the in-store experience, the online ecommerce experience, the inventory management process, and the quality of customer service.
+CEM platforms attempt to do this by aggregating data around the quality of the in-store experience, the online ecommerce experience, and the quality of customer service.

 How do CEMs collect this data?
 Through surveys.
 Unfortunately, these surveys tend to have pretty low response rates which makes obtaining a meaningful sample difficult.
 They can also be long and time-consuming, which saps your customer equity.
 The broad strokes painted by these tools make them relatively expensive and necessitate significant implementation work from your team.